tunnckoCoreLabs/hela-config-tunnckocore/README.md

 ***

-_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.6.0, on September 14, 2017._
+_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.6.0, on October 05, 2017._
 Project scaffolded using [charlike-cli][].

 [babel-plugin-istanbul]: https://github.com/istanbuljs/babel-plugin-istanbul